 Hike Elephant Mountain

 When I lived in Taipei, hiking Elephant Mountain was my favorite weekend activity and one of my favorite free things to do in Taiwan.
 I’d get up either before dawn or before sunset and run up the mountain to sit on a rock and look at the view over the city.

 I’m not going to lie, Taipei itself is an ugly city, but from this height, and with the sky casting all sorts of lush colors over it, it’s lovely.
 The skyline is also one of a kind, as Taipei 101 towers under the rest of the buildings which sit closer to the ground, thanks to the regular earthquakes which shake the city and prevent most architects from building multi-story buildings.

 Getting to Elephant Mountain: Head to Xiangshan on the MRT then follow the signs.
-Getting to a lookout point takes about twenty minutes from the bottom, and hiking the whole trail is a few hours.
+Getting to a lookout point takes about twenty minutes from the bottom, and hiking the whole trail takes a few hours.

 Stuff Yourself at a Night Market